MijersOne/CyberDom-Qt/README.md

 - Dynamic **Report** submenu under Communication.
 Items are populated on startup.
 - The submenu includes **Add Clothing** which opens a popup to create clothing items.

+## Debugging

+Runtime messages are written to `debug_output.log` in the application directory.
+Use this log when diagnosing crashes or other issues.